 - The largest turtle (as well as the largest reptile) in the world is the leatherback, weighing in at up to 2,000 pounds (on a diet of only jellies)!
 Due to its large size (as well as its thick, oil-saturated connective tissue and unique heat exchange system), the leatherback is able to maintain a core body temperature higher than that of the surrounding water and can therefore tolerate colder waters.
 The leatherback turtle is also the only sea turtle that lacks a hard, bony shell—instead having an outer shell of interlocking dermal bones covered with a leathery skin (hence the name).
 See a short video on this giant reptile on NOAA's In the Spotlight page.

 - The largest hard-shelled turtle is the green turtle reaching up to 330 pounds.
 Only juvenile green turtles are found in Massachusetts coastal waters, following their oceanic phase of life.
 For photos and more information on the green turtle, see SeaTurtle-World’s web page.

 Threats to Sea Turtles

 Though most sea turtle populations were drastically reduced by historical egg harvest and hunting, few countries still engage in these activities.
 Today's threats are not targeted at the turtles, but they can still devastate their populations.
 These threats include:

 - Habitat Loss and Degradation - Turtle nesting sites are in limited supply.
 Development, increased human use of the coast, light pollution, seawalls, and other alterations prevent successful nesting.
 See the Sea Turtle Conservancy’s Threats from Coastal Armoring page for details on impacts to sea turtle nesting sites.

-- Pollution - Oil spills or other contaminants entering the waters can damage feeding grounds and habitat and injure or kill turtles (see NOAA's Effects of Oil on Marine Mammals and Sea Turtles (PDF, 227 KB) for general information and Deepwater Horizon Oil Spill 2010 - Sea Turtles, Dolphins, and Whales for particular data on turtle survival and mortality following this event).
+- Pollution - Oil spills or other contaminants entering the waters can damage feeding grounds and habitat and injure or kill turtles (see NOAA's How Oil Harms Animals and Plants in Marine Environments page for general information and Deepwater Horizon Oil Spill 2010 - Sea Turtles, Dolphins, and Whales for particular data on turtle survival and mortality following this event).